Skip to content

 Back up the file in its current state

 Before any repair attempt, make a complete copy of the company file (.QBW) and its associated files (.ND, .TLG) to a separate location — ideally an external drive or cloud storage.
 This backup is your fallback if repair attempts make the corruption worse.
-With C-series errors specifically, this risk is real — do not skip this step.
+With C-series errors specifically, that risk is real — do not skip this step.

 Run Verify Data to identify the corruption